 Being scammed is stressful, and it could have a big impact on your student budget.
 We explore how you can protect yourself.

 Your mind has probably conjured up the image of an older person.
-But even if you’re a young and savvy web whizz, you need to have your wits about you - there’s a range of nasty but smart scams targeted specifically at younger people.
+But even if you’re a young and savvy web whizz, you need to have your wits about you – there’s a range of nasty but smart scams out there that are targeted specifically at younger people.

 It’s rubbish that there are people out there who are trying to get their hands on your student loan, but our advice can help you protect yourself.

 - How do I report a scam?